pSeven Enterprise deployment¶

 Helm is the package manager for Kubernetes.

-It is recommended use a recent release of Helm - see Installing Helm.
+It is recommended to use a recent release of Helm - see Installing Helm.
+Select the Helm version compatible with your Kubernetes version - see Helm Version Support Policy.

-The least version of Helm compatible with pSeven Enterprise is Helm 3.10.0.
-Older versions are not compatible and must be updated.
+The least version of Helm compatible with pSeven Enterprise is Helm 3.10.0 (supports Kubernetes 1.22.x to 1.25.x).
+Earlier versions are not compatible and must be updated.

 PostgreSQL server¶